Why Visiting Bergamo Needs to Be on Your List

 Come to Cattedrale di Sant’Alessandro and marvel at the artwork inside.
 Photo credit: Ouael Ben Salah

 Bergamo Alta doesn’t end here.
 History enthusiasts can visit the Civic Museum of Bergamo to learn about the city’s past.
-Pay homage to the famous composer Gaetano Donizetti in his birthplace with a visit to the Donizetti Museum and catch the viewpoints from the city’s Venetian-era walls that are still perfectly preserved today.
+Pay homage to the famous composer Gaetano Donizetti in his birthplace with a visit to the Donizetti Museum.
+Catch the viewpoints from the city’s Venetian-era walls that are still perfectly preserved today.

 People waling near a park in Citta' Bassa, Bergamo.